Bapora

 Bapora is a village in the Bhiwani district of the Indian state of Haryana.
-There is a Tomb of Sant Baba bhagwan Dass ji who was famous palmist.It lies approximately 7 km west of the district headquarters town of Bhiwani.
+It lies approximately 7 km west of the district headquarters town of Bhiwani.
 As of the 2011 Census of India, the village had 1,657 households with a total population of 34,332 of which 17,651 were male and 16,681 female.
-The major population of area are from Brahman and Rajput.
+The major population of area is Rajput.